TRICARE Supplemental Insurance Plan | Benefits

 IMPORTANT NOTICE

-Although the Plan works in all 50 States, the Plan is currently not available in CO, ME, NH, OR, UT, WA. * Services are covered up to the legal limit maximum.
+Although the Plan works in all 50 States, the Plan is currently not available in CO, ME, NH, NY, OR, UT, WA. * Services are covered up to the legal limit maximum.

 • The Corporate Plan Sponsor: Government Employee Association (GEA)